 One of the many different causes of PTSD is sexual trauma.
 In girls and women with PTSD, it is often found that a complete and ongoing lack of interest in sex or even extreme anxiety about sexual intimacy exists, particularly if the disorder was triggered by incest or rape.
 The effects of PTSD on a relationship may even require a woman and her partner to engage in counseling together in an effort to understand and overcome this disorder.

 Treating PTSD can sometimes be difficult, particularly in people who do not respond well to medications.
 Other methods include psychotherapy and can be effective.
-Given time, many people can and do recover from post traumatic stress disorder and, as they do, the effect of PTSD on sex also diminishes.
+Given time, many people can and do recover from post traumatic stress disorder and, as they do, the effect of this on their sex lives also diminishes.
 Natural treatments, such as meditation and hypnosis, are sometimes recommended as well.

-In addition to the effect of PTSD on sex, other signs of PTSD include insomnia, social withdrawal and repeated flashbacks of the traumatic event.
+In addition to its effects on sex, other signs of PTSD include insomnia, social withdrawal and repeated flashbacks of the traumatic event.
 Physical symptoms include chest pains, profuse sweating and muscle twitches.
 Among more severe cases, people with PTSD may experience suicidal thoughts or may act aggressively toward others.